 Most golfers are pretty familiar with the golf balls that Titleist has to offer; the Pro V1 and Velocity have both been around for years, and we know what to expect when we grab a box in the Pro Shop.
 The Titleist AVX is much newer to the scene, being released initially for the 2018 season.
 While many golfers have seen the box on the shelves, most people don’t really know much about this new golf ball!

 So what’s the deal with the Titleist AVX?
 Who is it for?
-We wanted to provide an in depth review for anyone curious about the Titleist AVX- check it out below!
+We wanted to provide an in depth review for anyone curious about these amateur friendly golf balls- check out our full Titleist AVX review below!

 Titleist AVX Features at a Glance

 |Check Price||Global Golf or Amazon|